crowplexus/yu-pan-ko/dictionary.md

 saon - A greeting (informal, use with your friends)
 - i.e: saon! upaf-sesen? | Hi!
 How are you doing?

-sa - "Me"
+sa - Me

-satu - "Human"
+satu - Human

-shun - "Green / Grass"
+shun - Green / Grass
 - i.e: māou-seren shun | (The) cat is green

 -sesen - Verb "to do"